 - Employer’s Liability Insurance and Public Liability Insurance

 - managing the payroll including tax and National Insurance: you can pay a payroll agency to manage this

 For more information and advice visit the Skills for Care website.

 Using your Direct Payment to employ a Personal Assistant

-For example, Disability North can support you with recruiting a Personal Care and Support Assistant and advertise Personal Assistant vacancies on your behalf.
+For example, People Plus can support you with recruiting a Personal Care and Support Assistant and advertise Personal Assistant vacancies on your behalf.
 They can also manage the payroll aspects of employing a Personal Assistant.

 Workplace Pensions for Personal Assistants

 The law has changed so now every employer must now provide a workplace pension by April 2019.
 Whether you’re a hairdresser, an architect or employ a personal care assistant, if you employ at least one person you are an employer and you will need to set up a workplace pension for them.

 The National Employment Savings Trust (NEST) is a government scheme to help people who don’t have an existing workplace pension.